An extension of Steinberg's Theorem to biquotient pairs of subgroups

-\begin{lem} The representation ring \(\Rep{G}\) of any compact connected \(G\) is biequidimensional, in the strong sense that all maximal chains of prime ideals have equal length, and hence satisfies the dimension formula: for any prime ideal \(\ideal p\subset \Rep G\), \end{lem} \begin{proof} By \Cref{RG-for-connected-G}~(\labelcref{RG-for-connected-G:integral-domain}), \(\Rep G\) is an integral domain.
-It thus suffices to show that (i) \(\Rep G\) is catenary, \ie all saturated chains of prime ideals between two given prime ideals have equal length, and that (ii) \(R\) is equicodimensional, \ie all maximal ideals of \(R\) have equal height.
-Claim~(i) follows from the fact that \(\ZZ\) is universally catenary, as is any Dedekind domain, and from the finite generation of \(\Rep{G}\) over \(\ZZ\) (\Cref{RG-for-general-G}~(\labelcref{RG-for-general-G:noetherian})).
-Concerning~(ii), we quote the following general fact: any integral domain finitely generated over a Dedekind domain with infinitely many maximal ideals is equicodimensional.
-This is a special case of \cite[Proposition~10.6.1]{EGAIV-III}; \cf \cite{mo:equicodimensional}.
-The dimension formula holds in biequidimensional rings by \cite[Proposition~4.1]{Heinrich}. \end{proof}
+\begin{lem} The representation ring \(\Rep{G}\) of any compact connected \(G\) is biequidimensional, in the strong sense that all saturated chains of prime ideals have equal length, and hence satisfies the dimension formula: for any prime ideal \(\ideal p\subset \Rep G\), \end{lem} \begin{proof} The dimensional formula holds in biquidimensional rings by \cite[Proposition~4.1]{Heinrich}.
+So we need only show that \(\Rep G\) is biequidimensional.
+We refer to \cite{Heinrich} for an in-depth discussion of this property.
+Suffice it to say that, in general, an equidimensional, coequidimensional and catenary ring is \emph{not} necessarily biequidimensional.
+However, it is readily verified that the following three properties do imply biequidimensionality of a ring \(R\): \begin{compactenum}[(i)] \item \(R\) has a unique minimal prime ideal, \item \(R\) is catenary, \ie all saturated chains of prime ideals between two given prime ideals in \(R\) have equal length, and \item \(R\) is equicodimensional, \ie all its maximal ideals have equal height. \end{compactenum} We now verify these two properties for \(R = \Rep G\).
+Property~(i) clearly holds as \(\Rep G\) is an integral domain (\Cref{RG-for-connected-G}~(\labelcref{RG-for-connected-G:integral-domain})).
+Property~(ii) holds for \(\Rep G\) as \(\ZZ\) is universally catenary, as is any Dedekind domain, and as \(\Rep{G}\) is finitely generated over \(\ZZ\) (\Cref{RG-for-general-G}~(\labelcref{RG-for-general-G:noetherian})).
+Property~(iii) holds for \(R = \Rep G\) in view of the following general fact: any integral domain \(R\) finitely generated over a Noetherian Jacobson universally catenary and equicodimensional domain \(S\) is again equicodimensional \cite[Proposition~10.6.1 (i)]{EGA4}.
+This applies in particular to \(S = \ZZ\), and more generally to any Dedekind domain \(S\) with infinitely many maximal ideals. \end{proof}

 We include here another lemma that we will use in conjunction with \Cref{RG-biequidimensional-for-connected-G}. \begin{lem} Suppose \(R\hookrightarrow S\) is a finite extension of noetherian rings, and that \(\ideal b \subseteq S\) is some ideal.
 For any prime ideal \(\ideal p\in\support[R]{(S/\ideal b)}\), there exists a prime ideal \(\ideal p'\in\support[R]{(S/\ideal b)}\) such that \(\ideal p'\subseteq \ideal p\) and such that